Northern Virginia: Etymology

 The region is sometimes spelled "northern Virginia", but the U.S. Geological Survey's Correspondence Handbook states that the 'n' in Northern Virginia should be capitalized since it is a place name rather than a direction or general area.

 The name "Northern Virginia" does not seem to have been used in the early history of the area.
 According to Johnston, some early documents and land grants refer to the "Northern Neck of Virginia", a reference to the Northern Neck and describing an area that began at the western shore of the Chesapeake Bay and includes a territory that extended west, including all the land between the Potomac and Rappahannock rivers, with a western boundary called the Fairfax line.

 The Fairfax line, surveyed in 1746, ran from the first spring of the Potomac River, which remains marked today by the Fairfax Stone, to the first spring of the Rappahannock River, at the head of the Conway River.
-The Northern Neck was composed of 5282000 acre, and was larger in area than five of the modern U.S. states:
+The Northern Neck was composed of 5282000 acre, and was larger in area than five of the modern U.S. states.

+The inscription on the stone, erected on October 23, 1746, reads:

 This monument, at the headspring of the Potomac River, marks one of the historic spots of America.
-Its name is derived from Thomas Lord Fairfax who owned all the land lying between the Potomac and Rappahannock Rivers.
-The first Fairfax Stone, marked "FX", was set in 1746 by Thomas Lewis, a surveyor employed by Lord Fairfax.
-This is the base point for the western dividing line between Maryland and West Virginia.
+Its name is derived from Lord Thomas Fairfax, who owned all the land lying between the Potomac and Rappahannock Rivers.
+The first Fairfax Stone, marked "FX", was set in 1746 by Thomas Lewis, a surveyor employed by Lord Fairfax, which is the base point for the western dividing line between Maryland and West Virginia.